gautamkrishnar/socli/README.rst

     socli -t javascript -q window.open

-You can also specify multiple tags, Just seporate them with a comma:
+You can also specify multiple tags, Just separate them with a comma:

 .. code:: sh